If you’re one of those people who come home from vacation with half your clothes unworn, this post on packing light is for you!

-My husband is a roller and I am a folder.
+When it comes to packing a suitcase, my husband is a roller and I am a folder.
 As much as I hate to admit it, he gets more into his bag than I do.

 Fortunately, he is not likely to find this post, so I can retain my superior status in our household.
 I have now become a semi roller.
-I roll anything cotton like leggings and tops.
+I roll anything cotton like leggings, singlets and tops.
 I fold anything floaty like tunic tops.
 I also squeeze.
 I squeeze socks into shoes and smalls into a sunhat to make sure it keeps its shape.

 But the discovery of packing cells last year was a revelation and now my clothes just fit into my bag like a jigsaw.
 Underwear in one, tops in another, 3/4 length leggings in one, singlets in one, long pant might share with a cardigan or light jacket… You get the gist.